SOS Children's Village Inhambane

 SOS Children's Villages began its work in Inhambane in 2008.

-: SOS Children’s Villages ensures that local children and families have access to essential educational, nutritional and health services.
+Family strengthening: SOS Children’s Villages ensures that local children and families have access to essential educational, nutritional and health services.
 We provide assistance to families affected by HIV/AIDS, for example through counselling services and medical care provided in cooperation with local organisations.

-: For children from the region who are no longer able to live with their parents, SOS families can provide a loving home for up to 150 children.
+Care in families: For children from the region who are no longer able to live with their parents, SOS families can provide a loving home for up to 150 children.
 In each family, they live with their brothers and sisters and are affectionately cared for by their SOS mother.

 The families live in different districts throughout the town.
 Children are well integrated into the community, and continue to go to the same school and meet their friends in their spare time.

-: After cyclone Dineo in February 2017, SOS Children’s Villages immediately provided shelter, sanitation and support to local families.
+Emergency Programme: After cyclone Dineo in February 2017, SOS Children’s Villages immediately provided shelter, sanitation and support to local families.
 We will also helped with rebuilding homes and schools, and provided for children who have lost parental care.